ManuelFeller/simple-usb-checker/README.md

 A simple tool to check what USB devices get registered once you plug one in.
 A first (but not perfect) helper to protect against (some) BadUSB devices.

+## Status & Changelog

+### 2022-01-15 -> V 0.5.0

+Basic functionality is there but UI/UX needs improvements

 ## Bad USB ?

 Bad USB is describing attacks where USB devices "do more then they are intended to do".
 One example  would be a USB Stick that does not only contains a storage device (the typical thumb-drive / pen-drive) but also as a HID (Human Interface Device, e.g. a keyboard) that executes a script once it is connected with a computer.